• About

 Community Engagement, Rural Sociology, and Beyond at Penn State University

-I was also offered opportunities to connect with colleagues across departments and campuses, including the Huck Institutes of the Life Sciences, the Donald P. Bellisario College of Communications, Penn State Altoona, and the College of Education, as well as to attend the weekly research presentations at the Millennium Café on Tuesdays.
-Beyond the weekly meetings with postgraduate and PhD students in Dr. Brennan’s Leadership class, I also engaged with students in more formal settings as a guest speaker, presenting on the Romanian anti-communist Revolution of 1989 for students from the College of Communications and discussing the branding of a STEM education student association for students from the College of Education.
+During my stay, I connected with colleagues from several Penn State units, including the Huck Institutes of the Life Sciences, the Donald P. Bellisario College of Communications, Penn State Altoona, the College of Education, the Marketing Department, and the Tourism Department.
+I also engaged directly with students as a guest speaker, presenting on the Romanian anti-communist Revolution of 1989 for students from the College of Communications and discussing the branding of a STEM education student association with students from the College of Education.
+I also joined doctoral classes taught by Professor Matt McAllister at the Bellisario College of Communications.

 Florin Nechita